SAP-samples/teched2025-AD169/exercises/ex1/README.md

 # Exercise 1 - Test the Action Project

-## ⚙️ Step 1 Understand the Action Project
+## ⚙️ Understand the Action Project

 The **Action project** is an **SAP Build Action** — a low-code/no-code API layer that enables **Joule Skills** to securely interact with any backend system.
 It allows you to define, test, and expose actions without writing complex integration code, making it easier to connect Joule to enterprise data and processes.